dmigwi/dcrchainanalysis/README.md

 ```
 - Copy the `rpcuser` and `rpcpass` from `dcrd.conf` in your Dcrd Appdata folder into `dcrchainalyser.conf` file as `dcrduser` and `dcrdpass` fields.
 - `Mainnet` is activated by default if `Simnet` or `Testnet` environments are not set in the `dcrchainalyser.conf`
+- For Chain Analysis Tool to run effectively with dcrd, `txindex=1` flag should be set in the dcrd.conf located at the appdata folder.

 ## Build the Project.